 About RHA

-The Residence Hall Association (RHA) and its nine Community Councils strive to build community in the residence halls and enhance the Residential Experience.
-RHA works closely with the Offices of Residence Life, Housing, and Facilities Services to advocate for students living in university-owned housing.
+The Residence Hall Association (RHA) is an umbrella student organization at Case Western Reserve University that is comprised of eight Community Councils.
+We strive to build community in the residence halls and enhance the residential experience at CWRU through programming and advocacy, all while promoting the leadership development of our members.
+RHA works closely with the Offices of Residence Life, University Housing, and Facilities Services to advocate for students living in university-owned housing.

 Values